1Michael23/tf2-surveillance/README.md

 An advanced data logging software to track players across Source game servers and collect statistics.

+## Features

+- Multithreaded scanning.
+- Trigger webhook on target join.
+- Extensive logging of all player sessions, join/leave times, and server activity.
+- Jupyter Notebook for database reads and data search/analysis.

 ## Installation

 1. Install `dbrowser` for SQLite and create a database.